Search

 The Sterile Compounding Process

-1. Check and log the pressure, temperature, and humidity of the lab.
+1. Monitor and record the lab’s pressure, temperature, and humidity levels.

-3. Put on garb from “dirtiest to cleanest.”
-This includes shoe covers, a hair net, a mask, and safety goggles.
+3. Dress in garb from “dirtiest to cleanest,” including shoe covers, a hair net, a mask, and safety goggles.

-4. Rewash hands with iodine scrub, all the way up to the elbow, ensuring that the water runs down their arms towards their elbow to not contaminate their hands.
+4. Rewash hands with iodine scrub, ensuring water runs down the arms to avoid contaminating the hands.

-5. Dry one arm at a time with a separate lint-free towel.
+5. Dry each arm separately with a lint-free towel.

-7. Apply sterile hand sanitizer up to the elbow before wearing gloves, following strict guidelines to maintain sterility.
+7. Apply sterile hand sanitizer to the elbow before wearing gloves according to strict guidelines for maintaining sterility.

 An extensive amount of care must be taken when compounding sterile compounds.